xybu/cs590-map/UC-MKL/case_study_no_moving_avg/case_study_1221_realpm_tryfix/README.md

 The program thinks that PM #2 and #3 can well address the topology because the sum of their capacity at 10% CPU share for packet processing exceeds sum of vhost weights but they can't.
 And it's a situation where the program cannot make progress.

 TODO: Start from the worst case and work towards better solution?

+ 1. Estimate min number of PMs needed then force the program to start there.

+ 2. Find a worst case value for goal -- min(worst_set_weight, capacity).